HoGentTIN/infra-labs/dockerlab/README.md

 web001                     : ok=1    changed=0    unreachable=0    failed=0
 ```

-The master playbook can the be refined further, e.g.
+The master playbook can to be refined further, e.g.

 ```yaml
 # ansible/site.yml